Arjun-Mota/arjun-mota.github.io/tabs/about.md

 |Virtual Classroom | Web application to manage to study from home with course management, subject-wise material, live and offline streaming, blog posts, student forum, etc. |

 ```
-Note: Most of them are available on my Github account with detailed explaination.
+Note: Most of them are available on my Github account with detailed explanation.
 ```
 ## Personal Life